pvillegasmartin/cryptocurrencies/Analysis/README.md

    This is where you try to track the market prices by what other people thinks about then, or the general feel about certain crypto or stocks are.
 Pending analysis of 93 sentiments and topics related to crypto market.

-   I'm learning more about causation, trying not to follow in the classical ''Correlation doesn't mean causation'.
+   I'm learning more about causation, trying not to follow in the classical ''Correlation doesn't mean causation''.